Challenge

 • A) Equality and non-discrimination

-• B) Data protection and privacy
+• B) Data protection, privacy and personal autonomy

-• C) Safety and robustness
+• C) Security, robustness and cybersecurity

-• E) Retention of accounts and auditability
+• E) Responsibility, accountability and auditability

 • Step 2: Identification of associated risks and their relationship with the principles and rights to be protected